hfboyce/my-website/content/project/freshprep/index.md

 <font size="5"> **Procedure:**</font>

 1. **Data Wrangling:**
   During the course of this project, we were lucky to have a substantial amount of data and Relational Databases to conduct our analysis.
-Fresh Prep stored their data using PostgresSQL.
+Fresh Prep stored their data using PostgreSQL.
 To create a model to predict order probabilities we had to engineer all our features and wrangle the data into a single clean `CSV`.
 We used R to do our wrangling instead of SQL for the convenience of conducting concurrent Exploratory Data Analysis.

 2. **Exploratory Data Analysis (EDA):**
   Through the process of EDA, the team was able to make quite a number of valuable insights into the business: